astridx/meinblog/content/posts/joomla/28joomla-featured.en.md

 Kopiere die Dateien im `components` Ordner in den `components` Ordner deiner Joomla 4 Installation.
 Kopiere die Dateien im `media` Ordner in den `media` Ordner deiner Joomla 4 Installation.

-2. Die Datenbank ist geändert worden, so dass es erforderlich ist, sie zu aktualisieren. Öffne den Bereich `System | Information | Database`, wie in Teil 16 beschrieben.
-Wähle deine Komponente aus und klicke auf `Update Structure`.
+2. The database has been changed, so it is necessary to update it.
+Open the 'System | Information | Database' area as described in part 16.
+Select your component and click `Update Structure`.

 ![Joomla Published](/images/j4x16x1.png)